KONG Classic Dog Toy (Large)

 Read reviews from other Collie owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Collie owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Collie" within the review section.
+Filter Amazon reviews by searching "Collie" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations